Skip to Main Content

 South African production coordinators run the production office for international features and series, managing crew, travel and paperwork from Cape Town and Johannesburg.

 Here is how this works in practice.
-We place production coordinators who run the production office as the operational nerve centre of a shoot, keeping information, logistics and paperwork flowing across South Africa.
+We place production coordinators who run the production office as the operational nerve centre of a shoot, keeping info, logistics and forms flowing across South Africa.
 Our network is centred on Cape Town and Johannesburg, where a deep, top-tier pool of coordinators has been built on decades of servicing global features, streaming series and large commercials.
-The production coordinators we supply manage crew and cast travel, lodging, call sheets, contracts, purchase orders and the constant communication that links every department, working closely with the production manager and line producer.
+The production coordinators we supply manage crew and cast travel, lodging, call sheets, contracts, purchase orders and the constant communication that links each department, working closely with the production manager and line producer.
 We match each coordinator to your production's scale and tangle.

 Here is the short of it.
 They bring practical knowledge of South African suppliers, travel routes and the records that rebates and customs processes need.
 Because English is the working language of the industry, production coordinators liaise seamlessly between local departments and visiting production teams, and the favourable South African rand exchange rate means a well-run, fully staffed production office at costs well below European or North American norms.

 Here is the breakdown.
-South Africa offers production coordinators a mature and well-connected environment in which to run an office.
+South Africa gives production coordinators a mature and well-connected environment in which to run an office.
 The country is one of the world's top destinations for servicing global features, series and commercials, supported by the DTIC rebates and regional film commissions in Cape Town, Gauteng and KwaZulu-Natal.
-Its gateways at Cape Town International, O. R. Tambo International in Johannesburg and King Shaka International in Durban make travel coordination straightforward.
+Its gateways at Cape Town International, O. R. Tambo International in Johannesburg and King Shaka International in Durban make travel planning straightforward.
 A mature film-services industry means lodging, transport and suppliers are readily booked nationwide.
 The convenient UTC+2 SAST time zone overlaps comfortably with European working hours, so coordinators keep overseas producers and financiers in step with the production.

 ACT 03